 The benefits of a tropical Christmas

-advantages.
+lot of advantages.
 To begin with, the sunny weather will warm you up and replenish your vitamin D supply.
 Secondly,

 it is often considered a given that you will spend your Christmas holidays with your family.
-This can be a lot of fun and
+This can be a lot of

-your nephews or listening to endless political discussions around the dining room table, it can actually be quite tiring.
+listening to endless political discussions around the dining room table, it can actually be quite tiring.
 On the

 other hand, choosing a tropical Christmas means choosing a stress-free Christmas.
-Furthermore,
+Furthermore, removing yourself

 Celebrate tropical Christmas in Vanuatu